QTIM-Lab/DeepNeuro/README.md

 # DeepNeuro

 A deep learning python package for neuroimaging data.
 Focused on validated command-line tools you can use today.
-Created by the Quantitative Tumor Imaging Lab at the Martinos Center (Harvard-MIT Program in Health, Sciences, and Technology / Massachussets General Hospital).
+Created by the Quantitative Tumor Imaging Lab at the Martinos Center (Harvard-MIT Program in Health, Sciences, and Technology / Massachusetts General Hospital).

 ## Table of Contents
 - [:question: About](#about)